Rliop913/OCCAstft/README.md

    This code demonstrates how to manage executables and set up WebSocket communication for STFT processing.
 The `KillRunner` function works **only if the proxy object directly started the Runner** and requests a safe shutdown.
 Additionally, if the proxy starts the Runner directly, the proxy and Runner can use shared memory between processes, enabling faster execution.

-## Contributing
+## Customizing

-### Adding a New Vendor
+### Customize a Runner

-If you want to add a new vendor to this project, please follow these steps.
+If you want to add a new vendor or other implementation to this project, please follow these steps.
 The template files in the `RunnerTemplate` folder will help you get started quickly with vendor-specific implementations.

 Contributions, especially PRs implementing **Metal** and **HIP** support, are highly encouraged!